r4kin/Clay-3D-Graphics-Engine/README.md

 &nbsp;

+&nbsp;
-Please see this [Implementation Reference PDF](3DGraphicsEngine_ResearchReport.pdf) for further details on the 3D Graphics Theory, Linear Algebra, and Code Architecture Implementation required to construct the Graphics Engine
+Please see the [Implementation Reference (PDF)](3DGraphicsEngine_ResearchReport.pdf) for further details on the 3D Graphics Theory, Linear Algebra, and Code Architecture Implementation required to construct the Graphics Engine

 #### Copyright